Health Check (Simone Jamie)

 Blood glucose is generated from carbohydrates and to use this fuel for energy your body needs insulin.
 With type 2 diabetes the cells either ignore the insulin or the body doesn't produce enough of it.
 Glucose then builds up leading to problems with the heart, kidneys, eyes, nerves, and blood vessels.

 Your liver processes drugs and alcohol, filters toxic chemicals, stores vitamins and minerals, and makes bile, proteins and enzymes.
-This liver function test examines enzymes and other markers for evidence of damage to your liver cells or a blockage near your liver which can impair its function.
+This liver function test measures key liver enzymes and markers relevant to understanding your liver health.

 Your kidneys filter waste from your body and regulate salts in your blood.
 They also produce hormones and vitamins that direct cell activities in many organs and help to control blood pressure.
-When the kidneys aren't working properly, waste products and fluid can build up to dangerous levels creating a life-threatening situation.
+Your kidneys filter waste and regulate salts in your blood.
+This panel measures key markers of kidney function.

 Iron deficiency is the most common nutritional problem in Australia.
 It slows your body’s production of haemoglobin, which your red blood cells need to pick up oxygen from your lungs and carry it to every cell in your body.
 If you have a shortage of iron you experience symptoms of anaemia, which include feeling breathless after little exercise, feeling tired, heart palpitations and looking pale.